istana/rack-request-object-logger/README.md

 ## Rubies Support

-Tested with Matz Ruby 2.5, 2.6 and Truffleruby.
+Tested with Matz Ruby 2.7, 3.0, 3.1, 3.2, 3.3, head, and ruffleruby, truffleruby-head.

-Should work with Ruby 2.1+, jRuby and Rubinius 3.69+ (is dead!) and Truffleruby.
+Should work also with jRuby, just sqlite3 adapter supports only Rails 7 and tests require a more recent Rails.

 ## Roadmap